 Aruba is home to several landmarks that offer a glimpse into the island’s storied past.
 The California Lighthouse stands tall as a symbol of strength and serves as a picturesque viewpoint, offering breathtaking panoramas of the island’s coastline.
 Another must-visit site is Alto Vista Chapel, a quaint and historic chapel that exudes tranquility and spirituality.
 It is considered to be the birthplace of Aruba’s Catholic religion and was the first Chapel to be built on the island over 250 years ago.
 Explore the chapel’s surroundings, which include a peaceful maze garden to walk through.
 More landmarks and sights include Fort Zoutman, Bushiribana Ruins, and the Red Anchor in Seroe Colorado.
 View more here.

-Carnival and vibrant traditions
+Carnival Season, vibrant traditions and culture

 Aruba Carnival